 Last destination: Moab area

-The grandeur of this eastern Utah trek along the Dinosaur Diamond Prehistoric Highway is almost unbelievable.
+The grandeur of this eastern Utah trek along part of the Dinosaur Diamond Prehistoric Highway is almost unbelievable.
+The full Dinosaur Diamond route is a national scenic byway that spans over 512 miles across Utah and Colorado.
 From the monolithic formations rising from the earth’s surface to the deeply cut canyons, you are guaranteed to experience both wonder and contentment.
 This family-friendly trip begins in Salt Lake City, with a prehistoric primer at the Natural History Museum of Utah and ends in Moab, one of the nation’s most famous adventure-laden towns.

 On this seven-day itinerary, you’ll explore the copper and crimson landscapes and slickrock of Flaming Gorge National Recreation Area and Red Fleet State Park, both of which have beautiful reservoirs and the nearby Green River for fishing, boating, rafting and swimming.
 Midway through the week, the 150-square-mile San Rafael Swell provides visitors with sights seen nowhere else in the world and includes Jurassic National Monument (aka Cleveland-Lloyd Dinosaur Quarry), an internationally known active dinosaur dig site.